MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 * Differences in gene length between genes.
 * Differences in sequencing depth between samples.
 * Differences in genome size distribution between samples.
-* Compositionality: The number of inserts for a given gene in a given sample is in itself arbitrary and can only be interpreted relative to the rest of the genes in the sample. @Lilith provide reference that explains compositionality. @Anna, I got this from Guillem's presentation and I cannot find any reference that also uses this term in this context.
+* Compositionality: The number of inserts for a given gene in a given sample can only be interpreted relative to the rest of the genes in the sample

 .. note::

-  @Lilith/Guillem Explain genome size differences between samples
+  @Lilith/Guillem explain genome size differences between samples

 .. mermaid::